You need to evaluate an effective roadmapping tool to help you stay on track. But how do you know which one will support your specific More →…

 Enter these on the ProductPlan Integrations page, and then it’s time to start syncing.
 From there, it’s time to select which items will be connected, including Title, Description, and percent complete.

-With this in place, teams can import epics, stories, and even the Parking Lot from Azure DevOps into ProductPlan.
+With this in place, teams can import epics, stories, and even items into Table Layout from Azure DevOps into ProductPlan.
 While this can be a wholesale import of everything, users can also select specific, individual items that correspond with what’s on the product roadmap and relevant to that particular product.
 It keeps the ProductPlan product roadmap from cluttering with too many extra items not pertinent to the themes and scope of the product roadmap.

 Likewise, from within ProductPlan bars and containers can also be linked to Azure DevOps, with that information showing up in the product roadmap details.
 It makes the most sense when the goal is to provide an accurate development status for product roadmap users who want to take a deeper dive into the implementation plan and its progress.